Gilbert Baker (artist): Legacy

 In 2003, Baker and his Key West project were the subject of Rainbow Pride, a feature-length documentary by Marie Jo Ferron, bought by PBS National and debuting in New York on WNET.
 Baker recreated his original Rainbow Flag for the Academy-award-winning 2008 film Milk, and is shown being interviewed on one of the featurettes of the DVD release.

-In 2015, the Museum of Modern Art ranked the rainbow flag as an internationally recognized symbol as important as the recycling symbol.
+The Museum of Modern Art ranked the rainbow flag as an internationally recognized symbol as important as the recycling symbol in 2015.

 In February and early March 2017, Baker was portrayed in Dustin Lance Black's When We Rise by Jack Plotnick, and by Dylan Arnold as young Gilbert Baker.
 In the second part of the miniseries Baker's character is shown sewing the flag and, later on, explaining to Cleve Jones the reasoning for the colors he had chosen.

 Upon Baker's death in late March 2017, California state senator Scott Wiener said Baker "helped define the modern LGBT movement".

-In Baker's memory, NewFest and NYC Pride partnered with a design team to create ‘Gilbert', a rainbow font inspired by the rainbow flag, first released before June 2017.
+In Baker's memory, NewFest and NYC Pride partnered with a design team to create 'Gilbert', a rainbow font inspired by the rainbow flag, first released before June 2017.

 On June 2, 2017, the 66th anniversary of his birth, Google released a Google Doodle honoring Baker.

-In April 2018, a children's book, "Pride: The Story of Harvey Milk and the Rainbow Flag" was released by Penguin Random House.
+The children's book Pride: The Story of Harvey Milk and the Rainbow Flag was released by Penguin Random House in April 2018.

-In June 2019, Baker was one of the inaugural fifty American “pioneers, trailblazers, and heroes” inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
-The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.
+Baker was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in June 2019.
+The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, while the Wall's unveiling at the Stonewall Inn coincided with the 50th anniversary of the Stonewall riots.

 In June 2019, a square in Paris, France was officially renamed Place des Émeutes-de-Stonewall (Stonewall Riots Square), and a plaque commemorating Baker was installed at the location.
 The plaque was unveiled by the Paris mayor Anne Hidalgo, French officials, Stuart Milk, and activists of Stonewall riots.

+In 2019, the non-profit Gilbert Baker Foundation incorporated "To protect and extend the legacy of Gilbert Baker, the creator of the LGBTQ Rainbow Flag, as an activist, artist and educator."

+In 2025, the minor planet 429733 Gilbertbaker was named in his honor.